paviasystems/orator-session/README.md

 ## OratorSessionKoa

-For use with Koa, without opting into the entire Fable ecosystem, `OratorSessionKoa` takes a lighter approach.
-Calling `.middleware()` returns an array of middleware fuctions for use with a koa server.
+For use with Koa, without opting into the entire Fable ecosystem, `OratorSessionKoa` takes a lighter approach. `.middleware` is a middleware fuction for use with a koa server.

 Usage: